Back to articles

 Staff Writer

-Why people hate Texas: the honest version
+Why people hate Texas: my own opinion

-And then a lot of those transplants started talking.
+And then those people started talking.

-Searche queries like "Texas regret" and "moving back from Texas" climbed steadily after 2022.
-People who moved from California, New York, and the Northeast expecting a lower-cost, sunnier version of their old life discovered something different.
-Not that Texas is a bad place to live.
-But the gap between the Texas of the headlines and the Texas of daily life is real, and nobody who sells you the dream talks about it.
+Search queries like "Texas regret" and "moving back from Texas" climbed steadily.
+People who moved from high-taxes states, like California, New York, and the Northeast, expecting a lower-cost, sunnier version of their old life, discovered something different.
+Not that "Texas is a bad place to live".

-The psychological effect compounds over years.
+The psychological effect comes to light over years.
 The first Texas summer is manageable.
-By the third or fourth, many transplants describe something like seasonal depression in reverse, dreading June the way northerners dread February.
+The third or fourth, newcomers describe as something like seasonal depression in reverse, dreading June the way northerners dread February.
 The heat is relentless, monotonous, and does not break the way it does in drier climates.
-Phoenix in August at 110 degrees is often more bearable than Dallas at 100 degrees with 60% humidity.
+Phoenix in August at 110°F(~44°C) is often more bearable than Dallas at 100(~38°C) degrees with 60% humidity.

 2. The power grid situation is genuinely unresolved